 Conversely, if a healthy or otherwise treatable animal has his or her life ended simply to make space for other animals, or for some other reason (e.g., old age, special needs), we consider that animal to have been killed.

-Every day more than 4,100 cats and dogs are killed in America’s shelters even though they could have made beloved family pets.
+Every day nearly 2,200 cats and dogs are killed in America’s shelters even though they could have made beloved family pets.
 That number doesn’t include approximately 2,000 who are euthanized each day for incurable illness or insurmountable behavior problems.
-Best Friends is working to lower that more than 4,100 statistic.
+Best Friends is working to lower that nearly 2,200 statistic.

 To reduce the number of homeless dogs and cats who end up in shelters, no-kill organizations, including Best Friends, implement a variety of methods, such as high-volume adoption programs and promotions, targeted spay/neuter programs, foster programs, kitten nurseries, collaboration with other rescue organizations and an effective community cat strategy.
 In fact, Best Friends pioneered a number of these methods.
 Some details about a few of them: